devojyoti96/aNKflag/README.md

 aNKflag v1.0
 =============

-Flagger is written by Apurba Bera, NCRA-TIFR, Pune, India

-python3 wrapper is developed by Devojyoti Kansabanik, NCRA-TIFR, Pune, India
+This is developed by Devojyoti Kansabanik and Apurba Bera.

 aNKflag will only work in python3.6